 What Does “Hypoallergenic” Mean?

-For a dog to be considered hypoallergenic, it must be very unlikely to trigger an allergic response in the body.
-The Greek word “hypo” literally means “under or less” and is opposite to the word “hyper”.
-Dogs to even be considered hypoallergenic must have hair that doesn’t shed.
-Hair that doesn’t shed permits the dander and dead skin particles to remain inside the hair as opposed to being discharged into the air.
-Fun fact, it’s extremely rare that individuals are actually allergic to dog hair or fur, but it’s the dander from skin particles are make people have pet allergies.
+For a dog to be hypoallergenic, it must be very unlikely to trigger an allergic response in the human body.
+The Greek word “hypo” translates to “under or less” and is the opposite of the word “hyper.”
+To even be considered hypoallergenic, dogs must have hair that doesn’t shed.
+Hair that doesn’t shed permits the dead skin flakes (dander) to remain inside your pet’s coat instead of being discharged into the air.
+Fun fact, it’s extremely rare that individuals are actually allergic to dog hair or fur!
+It is usually dander that causes pet allergies.

 Are Goldendoodles Hypoallergenic?

-We’re going to take a very strict approach to the word hypoallergenic and define it as a dog that doesn’t create dander (which humans are allergic too).
-So according to this definition, Goldendoodles are not hypoallergenic.
-In fact, no dog is truly 100% hypoallergenic, but there are dogs that are typically labeled hypoallergenic because they do limit the dander and dead skin particles that humans are allergic too.
-A Poodle is one example of a dog that is typically labeled hypoallergenic.
+We’re going to take a very strict approach to the term “hypoallergenic dog” and define it as a dog that doesn’t create dander, which humans are allergic to.
+So, according to this definition, Goldendoodles are not hypoallergenic.
+In fact, no dog is truly 100 percent hypoallergenic.
+Still, some dogs are typically labeled as such because their coats limit the dander released into the air.
+A Poodle is one good example of this, as the Poodle has hair instead of fur!

-The question of “Are Goldendoodles hypoallergenic?” is very similar to the question “Do Goldendoodles Shed?”.
-Since Goldendoodles are a crossbred, it highly comes down to the generation they come from and how much Poodle genetics they will receive.
-In general, the more Poodle genetics that a Goldendoodle has, the more hypoallergenic the dog will be.
+“Are Goldendoodles hypoallergenic?” is very similar to the question “Do Goldendoodles Shed?”
+Since Goldendoodles are a crossbreed, it largely comes down to the generation they come from and how much Poodle genetics they will receive.
+The more Poodle genetics a Goldendoodle has, the more hypoallergenic the dog will be.
 Some signs to look for when picking a hypoallergenic Goldendoodle would be wavy or curly hair that doesn’t shed.

 Most Hypoallergenic Goldendoodle Generations

-As we know, the most hypoallergenic Goldedoodle’s will have a significant amount of Poodle genetics.
+As we know, the most hypoallergenic Goldendoodle will have a significant amount of Poodle genetics.
 We’ve written a more in-depth article on all the Goldendoodle Generations.
-As a summary, I’ve outlined the more hypoallergenic Goldendoodle generations below:
+In summary, we’ve outlined the more hypoallergenic Goldendoodle generations below: